-Well Festival of Arts and Wellbeing 2017 takes place Monday 9 to Sunday 15 October, throughout Waterford City and County, and features an exciting line-up of 36 fun, inventive and sociable arts events for all ages, all entirely free.
-This year’s festival presents musicians, artists, filmmakers and storytellers from home and abroad and, to celebrate its fifth birthday, a new programme of free events for children entitled “Wellies”.
-Well Festival is funded by the Arts Council, Waterford City and County Council and Sanofi, and is presented by Waterford Healing Arts Trust, Garter Lane Arts Centre and Waterford City and County Libraries.
-Further details from www.wellwaterford.com and follow the Well Festival on Facebook, Twitter and Instagram and Vimeo.
+Well Festival of Arts and Wellbeing is funded by the Arts Council, Waterford City and County Council and Sanofi, and is presented by Waterford Healing Arts Trust, Garter Lane Arts Centre and Waterford City and County Libraries.
+The full festival programme is available at www.wellwaterford.com See the Well Festival also on Facebook, Twitter and Instagram.

 Further details, ticket information and the full Well Festival programme are available from www.wellwaterford.com and from any of the festival partners: